Arstratz/essays/README.md

- cannot get my annotations to stay on the image.
-Until I figure it out, here are my annotations:
-1. Cassatt shows the woman’s reflection but not her face.
-This allows for the audience to view themselves in her, creating a more relatable piece.
-2.The woman is naked from the waist up.
-This emphasized the intimacy and privacy of this scene.
-3.Simplified linework in the dress patterns allow for colors to define shapes.
-This is popular in the Japanese woodblock printing style
-4.The pattern on this carpet mimics the highly detailed fabrics shown in Japanese art.
-This clashing of patterns is common within Japanese woodblock printing
-5.The position of this vase gives the audience a slightly off-kilter point of view.
-Many 19th century Japanese artists enjoyed experimenting with different viewpoints in their pieces, further emphasizing Cassat’s Japanese influence
-Cassatt shows the woman’s reflection but not her face.
-This allows for the audience to view themselves in her, creating a more relatable piece.
 .ve-header "Mary Cassatt and the 19th Century Woman" wc:Mary_Cassatt_-_The_Boating_Party_-_Google_Art_Project.jpg

 ==Mary Cassatt=={Q173223} was a 19th Century ==impressionist=={Q40415} artist who specialized in depicting the everyday lives of the modern woman.
 By finding beauty in the mundane, Cassatt is able to document what it was truly like to be a woman during this time.